tensorspace-team/tensorspace-converter/README.md

 ### <div id="tensorflow">TensorFlow</div>

-A pre-trained model built by TensorFlow can be saved as saved model, frozen model, checkpoint (.ckpt), combined HDF5 model or separated HDF5 model.
+A pre-trained model built by TensorFlow can be saved as saved model, frozen model, combined HDF5 model or separated HDF5 model.
 Use different TensorSpace-Converter commands for different kinds of TensorFlow model formats.
 TensorSpace-Converter collects the data from `tensor`, then use the outputs as the inputs of `layer` of TensorSpace visualization.
 The developer can collect all necessary tensor names and set the name list as `output_layer_names`.

 For a combined HDF5 model, topology and weights are saved in a combined HDF5 file `xxx.h5`.
 Set `input_model_format` to be `tf_hdf5_model`.
 The sample command script should be like:
 ```shell